MarshalArijona/marshal-blog/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Marshal Sinaga.
-Currently, I am a doctoral researcher at the probabilistic machine learning group, Aalto university.
-I am very honoured to be supervised by <a href='https://people.aalto.fi/samuel.kaski'> Prof. Samuel Kaski </a>.
-Prior, I obtained both my bachelor and master degree from the faculty of computer science, university of Indonesia.
+I am a doctoral researcher at the probabilistic machine learning Aalto University.
+I am honored to be supervised by <a href='https://people.aalto.fi/samuel.kaski'> Prof. Samuel Kaski </a>.
+Before this, I obtained my bachelor's and master's degrees from the faculty of computer science at the University of Indonesia.
 My research interests include:

-- Bayesian experimental design
+- Bayesian optimization/experimental design
-- Bayesian optimization
 - Bayesian neural network

-Aside from that, I have interests in Gaussian process.
+with the human-in-the-loop aspects.
+Aside from that, I have an interest in the Gaussian process.
 In the past, my works gravitated to deep representation learning and deep generative models for images.

 <!--[Curiculum Vitae](https://www.dropbox.com/home?preview=CV+latex.pdf)-->